Compassionate Leave

 Proposed Changes

-The intention is to extend the existing (parental bereavement leave and pay) legislation to make compassionate leave a day one right for all.
+The original intention was to extend the existing (parental bereavement leave and pay) legislation to make compassionate leave a day one right for all.

 The Bill refers to a qualifying relationship between the employee and the person who has died.
 This is not defined as yet but is likely to mirror the relationship requirements used in the Time of For Dependents and Carers Leave Acts.